-Is your betta is old it will often develop a hunched back and this is one way to tell if your betta is likely coming close to the end of its life.
-A hunched back is not a sign of dying, but instead an indicator of old age and it will develop slowly.
+Is your betta is old, it will often develop a hunched back, and this is one way to tell if your betta is likely coming close to the end of its life.
+A hunched back is not a sign of them dying, it’s an indicator of old age, and it develops slowly, and over time.

 As you can see, there are many different behaviors that a betta fish might display before death.
 It is important to remember that not all of these behaviors are indicative of death, as some can be caused by stress or sick fish with treatable health conditions.

 If you are concerned about your betta’s health, the best thing to do is consult with a professional who can help you determine if there is anything that you can do to help your fish.
 You can often avoid a betta fish death with the right advice.

 If your betta fish has been well looked after and escaped serious illness throughout its lifetime, old age will inevitably catch up with it sooner or later.